Moodix/simple-restful-api-aws/README.md

 `zip -j bin/devices.zip bin/devices`

-4. Deploy to AWS by serverless
+4. Deploy project by serverless

 `sls deploy`

 ## How to Test

 To post a device use the following command.
 Make sure to change  `<rest-api-id>` .
-You can get it from the link shown after deploy
+You can get it from the link shown after deploying.

 ```
 curl -i -H "Content-Type: application/json" -X POST https://<rest-api-id>.execute-api.us-east-1.amazonaws.com/api/devices -d '{"id":"/devices/id1","deviceModel":"/devicemodels/id1","name":"Sensor","note":"Testing a sensor.","serial":"A020000102"}'